Cabo vs Cancun: Which is Better for a Vacation?

 Cabo is located at the tip of the Peninsula, and there aren’t many things to see besides downtown Cabo and the Natural Arch and surrounding beaches which are only accessible by boat.
 Here you’ll have more water activities.

-Cancun on the other hand has plenty to do, including day trips to Isla Mujeres, Cozumel, even Tulum if you’re up for it, visiting cenotes, and seeing Mayan ruins like Chichen Iza.
+Cancun on the other hand has plenty to do, including day trips to Isla Mujeres, Cozumel, and even Tulum if you’re up for it, visiting cenotes, and seeing Mayan ruins like Chichen Iza.

 Things to do in Cabo